Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 #### Pooling as Subsampling

 Pooling as subsampling is to make the model/network more robust or transformation invariant.
-Spatial Pooling (also called subsampling or downsampling) is to use some summary statistic that extract from spatial neighbors, which reduces the dimensionality of each feature map but retains the most important information.
+Spatial Pooling (also called subsampling or down-sampling) is to use some summary statistic that extract from spatial neighbors, which reduces the dimensionality of each feature map but retains the most important information.
 The function of Pooling is